 There are many guidance books, papers and sources of good practice to avoid moisture defects.
-A list of these resources is provided in Appendix A.
+A list of these resources is provided in the appendix.

-Part 2 - Application of this guidance
+3. Application of this guidance

 Scope of document

 This guidance is for structural timber elements in a building.
 This does not address cladding or finishes except where they are structural.